Bodyweight management

 To start the day with coffee and carrots are my prime choice.
 It is a power-boost of caffeine, fibers, vitamins, and antioxidants.
 Did you know that coffee has higher levels of antioxidants than blueberries?

 Sometimes you will feel a little hungry at about 9 o’clock, but in a few hours, you will start your daily eating window.
-The foods I have listed all contain a high amount of protein, medium fats, and low natural sugars.
+The foods I have use as part of my diet contain a high amount of protein, medium fats, and low natural sugars.
 On top, they have lots of fibers and healthy whole-grain carbohydrates to give energy and provide a feeling of satiety.

 If you buy it – You eat it !

-Another important part of the best fat-loss diet is to clean your house of any food that is not in sync with your goals and diet.
+Another important part of the healthy diet is to clean out your house of any food that is not in sync with your goals and diet.
 This is again an important part of what I think is the best fat-loss diet.

 To keep on the right path you must make a grocery list and stick to it.
 I have a saying: “If you buy it, You eat it”.
 Healthy foods need to be the only ones leaving the supermarket with you.